Lindelani21/SpamDetector/README.md

 # Spam Detector

 ## Overview
 This is a simple spam classification tool that analyzes email content based on predefined keywords and patterns.
-I used a rule-based scoring to differentiate between spam and legitimate emails.
+I used a rule based scoring to differentiate between spam and legitimate emails.

 ## Features
 - Identifies spam using keyword-based scoring.